One of LA’s Favorite Korean Barbecue Restaurants Opens its First PNW Location in Lynnwood

-While Baekjong doesn’t offer the expensive luxury meats (like A5 Japanese wagyu) that some other KBBQ restaurants in the area, like Capitol Hill’s Meet Korean Barbecue, specialize in, all the meat at the Baekjong is USDA Prime or better.
+While Baekjeong doesn’t offer the expensive luxury meats (like A5 Japanese wagyu) that some other KBBQ restaurants in the area, like Capitol Hill’s Meet Korean Barbecue, specialize in, all the meat at the Baekjeong is USDA Prime or better.
 Options include whole boneless ribeye steaks, boneless short ribs, thin-sliced pork belly, outside skirt steak, thin-sliced brisket, and pork jowl.
-Baekjong also serves organ meats like beef mountain tripe, beef large intestine, and beef abomasum, sometimes served marinated a couple of different ways.
+Baekjeong also serves organ meats like beef mountain tripe, beef large intestine, and beef abomasum, sometimes served marinated a couple of different ways.

 The restaurant chain was originally started in 2003 by a Korean professional-wrestler-turned reality-show-star, then was brought to Los Angeles in 2012 by Michael Chon and the Kijung Hospitality Group, where it gained a loyal following.
 It was listed among revered Los Angeles food writer Jonathan Gold’s 101 Best Restaurant list for the Los Angeles Times in 2015.
 The chain is now in a period of growth on the West Coast, with a ninth location opening in San Jose this fall.